superbrothers/kubernetes-docs/kubectl_drain.md

 ### Options

 ```
-      --delete-local-data                  Continue even if there are pods using emptyDir (local data that will be deleted when the node is drained).
+      --delete-emptydir-data               Continue even if there are pods using emptyDir (local data that will be deleted when the node is drained).
       --disable-eviction                   Force drain to use delete, even if eviction is supported.
 This will bypass checking PodDisruptionBudgets, use with caution.
       --dry-run string[="unchanged"]       Must be "none", "server", or "client".
 If client strategy, only print the object that would be sent, without sending it.
 If server strategy, submit server-side request without persisting the resource. (default "none")
       --force                              Continue even if there are pods not managed by a ReplicationController, ReplicaSet, Job, DaemonSet or StatefulSet.